Christ Episcopal Church (Williamsport, Pennsylvania)

 Christ Episcopal Church is an historical church in Williamsport, Pennsylvania.
+The church reported 94 members in 2016 and 151 members in 2023; no membership statistics were reported in 2024 parochial reports.
+Plate and pledge income reported for the congregation in 2024 was $177,176 with average Sunday attendance (ASA) of 82 persons.

-It was founded in 1841 as the first Episcopal Church of Williamsport.
+The church was founded in 1841 as the first Episcopal Church of Williamsport.
 The church building was consecrated in 1843.
 It has a distinctive characteristic as the high-church or Anglo-catholic Episcopal parish in the city.
-Its sanctuary is regarded as one of the most beautiful classical worship spaces in central Pennsylvania, being appointed with several genuine Tiffany stained-glass windows, encaustic tilework, and much fine brass and artisanal woodwork.
-It is also noted historically for the tenure of its eleventh Rector, the Rev. Dr. John Henry Hopkins, Jr., composer of the beloved Epiphany Hymn "We Three Kings of Orient Are."
+Its sanctuary is regarded as one of the most beautiful classical worship spaces in central Pennsylvania, being appointed with several genuine Tiffany stained-glass windows, encaustic tile, and much fine brass and artisanal woodwork.
+It is also noted historically for the tenure of its eleventh rector, the Rev. Dr. John Henry Hopkins, Jr., composer of the beloved Epiphany Hymn "We Three Kings of Orient Are."